MSc, MBACP (Accred), EMDR Therapist, Psychotherapist

 I use brief and collaborative approach to therapy and I negotiate with clients a pattern of attending that suits their needs and that is in line with the outcomes that they want to work towards.

 I also provide training in acquired brain injury, such as, understanding acquired brain injury, cognitive rehabilitation, managing challenging behaviour issues following acquired brain injury.
-This training is delivered to organisations who employ support workers, social workers, healthcare staff and counsellors.
+This training is delivered to organizations who employ support workers, social workers, healthcare staff and counsellors.